pdarragh/chump/homework/report/report.md

   3. **S**tore --- A map of addresses to values.
   4. **K**ontinuation --- A context tracking what to do later.

-\noindent In addition to these traditional elements, we add a fifth:
+In addition to these traditional elements, we add a fifth:

   5. Check**P**oint --- A safe state to restore to after reboot.

-\noindent This gives us a CESK**P** machine.
+This gives us a CESK**P** machine.
 Figure \ref{eskp} shows the Rocq definitions of the E, S, K, and P components.

 In our model, we have only two varieties of continuation: the empty continuation, denoted `kMt`, and the sequencing continuation, `kSeq`.
 The `kSeq`